-With stock markets back up, it is little surprise that 401K retirement plans have recovered most of their losses since the crash of 2008.
-In a recent study covering 11 million participants across nearly 17,000 corporate plans, the nations largest retirement plan administrator Fidelity Investments, found that the average 401(k) account balance was $71,500 last year, up 11.4% from $64,200 at year-end.
-This is up 42% from the 2008 low of $50,200.
+With stock markets booming, it is little surprising that 401K retirement plan balances are at record highs.
+In a recent study covering 20 million participants across nearly 23,000 corporate plans, the nations largest retirement plan administrator Fidelity Investments, found that the average 401(k) account balance was over $129,000 last year, up 24% from from the prior year-end.
+This is up over 150% from the 2008 low of $50,200.

 For those that look at the above statistics and feel that they are not saving enough, see this article for some actions you can take now to ensure that your 401K plan provides the funds you need at retirement.